nkondra/tfsa-rrsp-calc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installing the Calculator

-In the project directory, you can run:
+You must install all the dependencies before you can start the project.
+In the project directory run: `npm install`

 ### `npm start`

 This will lauch the calculator in your browser

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`